 Our Staff

 The teachers of La Escuelita (The Little School) started and maintain this school for children who would not otherwise be able to afford to go to school in the capital of Nicaragua.
 They provide all the school materials often from their own pockets if needed.
-However, they themselves make only $200 per month plus Health Insurance.
-The Teachers' Fund supplements their income to cover special days like Mother's Day and National Teacher's Day and to help them care for the needs of their own families.
+However, they themselves make only $300 per month plus Health Insurance.

 Alicia Narvez - Director/Teacher